 In addition to mainstream investments such as unit trusts, portfolio bonds, investment platforms, and discretionary fund managers, a QROPS can also invest in international commercial property and other approved assets.

-Many UK pension schemes, including Stakeholder pensions, have a percentage based charging structure.
-A QROPS from STM has fixed, all inclusive, initial and annual fees, which could offer a significant saving as the costs are not linked to the value of the fund.
+Fixed Pricing: many UK pension schemes, including Stakeholder pensions, have a percentage-based charging structure.
+A QROPS from STM has fixed all-inclusive annual fees which could offer significant savings as STM costs are not linked to the value of the fund.
+Please note individual investment manager fees vary.